-Owner-occupancy in Slovakia has risen sharply from about 50% during the 1980s to 90.1% in 2016, making Slovakia the country with the third highest homeownership rate in the EU, way past the EU average of less than 70%.
+Owner-occupancy in Slovakia has risen sharply from about 50% during the 1980s to currently above 90%, making Slovakia the country with the third highest homeownership rate in the EU, way past the EU average of less than 70%.
 Tenants were only around 9.7% of Slovakia’s population, according to Eurostat.

 But only 0.1% of Slovakia’s housing stock is let out by private landlords, mainly in Bratislava.